awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 After you edit and save the filtered source \.JSON file, you must run the `ExportFromSystem` EMP tool\.
 This tool reads the \.JSON file and compiles copies of files and extracts copies of registry keys required to run the application\.
 It adds them to the `Files` and `Registry` folders in the `ReversePackagingTools` folder\.
 When the export is complete, these folders and their contents are compressed into a file called `PackageSource.zip`\.

 **Note**
-Before you run this command, verify that the SQL Server 2000 application services and processes are stopped so that all of the required resources are successfully exported from the system\.
+Before you run this command, verify that all application services and processes are stopped so that all of the required resources are successfully exported from the system\.
 Any processes and services that are in use will prevent a successful export\.
-To do this, open SQL Server Services Manager from the System tray and stop each of the services in the **Services** list\.
-When the services are stopped, open the context \(right\-click\) the application in the System tray, and choose **Exit**\.

 Follow these steps to run the `ExportFromSystem` EMP tool\.